priyanka-sec/Windows-RDP-Brute-Force-Detection-Lab/README.md

    VPN-only access is the minimum acceptable standard.

 3. **Splunk detected what manual review would have missed.**
-   The count-based threshold query identified 76 CRITICAL events instantly across a 15-minute window.
+   The count-based threshold query identified abnormal authentication activity rapidly, allowing investigation to begin faster than manual log review.

 4. **Sysmon provided critical post-compromise clarity.**
    Without Sysmon EventCode 1, confirming no malicious